Electric Transmission in Transportation Rights of Way

 JO Logo

-This study will cover a broad range of transportation infrastructure, including interstate and non-interstate roadways and rail, as well as a range of transmission voltage and current formats.
+This study covers a broad range of transportation infrastructure, including interstate and non-interstate roadways and rail, as well as a range of transmission voltage and current formats.
 The study aims to lay the foundation for future electric transmission deployment programs, understand impacts to stakeholders, and provide next steps in institutional practices.

 What is the relationship between transmission and transportation?